pidg3/FEND-P5-EdinburghMap/README.md

 ## MV* strategy

 KnockoutJS used as framework as per Udacity project rubric.
-JS currently divided into five sections:
+JS  divided into five sections:

 1. model.
 As per standard.
 Will eventually interface with localstorate and/or Firebase.
 2. appViewModel.
 Standard KnockoutJS ViewModel.
 Function rather than object as per specification.
 Binds everything together, including the DOM.
 3. mapView.
 Everything to do with Google Maps API calls.
 4. yelpView.
-Everything to do with Google Maps API calls.
+Everything to do with Yelp API calls.
-5. interfaceView.
-All other interface (view) functionality outside of ViewModel.
+5. twitterView.
+Everything to do with Twitter calls.

 ## Known issues